espruino/EspruinoDocs/info/Graphics.md

 On most boards (without built in displays) you can create your own instance(s) of the Graphics class using a module that is designed to interface to a display (see 'Graphics Drivers' below), or you can manually create you own using one of the `Graphics.createXYZ` functions.

-On the few boards that do contain LCDs, there is a predefined variable called 'LCD' (which is an instance of the Graphics Object).
+On the few boards that do contain LCDs, there is a predefined variable called `g` (which is an instance of the Graphics Object).

 **Note:** All coordinates in the Graphics library treat 0,0 as the top left corner of the display.
 However you can rotate or mirror what you draw using the [Graphics.setRotation](/Reference#l_Graphics_setRotation) method.